RufusWyer/Workout-App/README.md

-This is python project I designed while teaching myself to code!
+This is a python project I designed while teaching myself to code!
 It consists of a WX based GUI that allows the user to generate, store, edit, and run interval timers for workouts.
 It is by no means optimised, but allowed me to learn a lot about programming.